angular/material-start/README.md

 Developers should checkout the following repository branches for:

+* Branch [**master**](https://github.com/angular/material-start): contains the finished, ES5, material-starter application.
 * Branch [**Starter - ES5 Tutorials**](https://github.com/angular/material-start/tree/es5-tutorial):
-for  ES5 Tutorial Steps & development process.
+contains the ES5 tutorials with development Lession #1 - #7.
 * Branch [**Starter - ES6** ](https://github.com/angular/material-start/tree/es6): same completed application as shown in the **[master](https://github.com/angular/material-start)** branch, but implemented with ES6 and JSPM (instead of the ES5 in master).

 > The **README** for the ES6 branch will provide some details showing how easy, <u>more simplifed</u>,